Romain/Matomo-IP-to-Company/README.md

 # Matomo IPtoCompany Plugin

+> New in version 0.3.0
+> - Daily email report containing the list of companies that visited your website

 ## Description

 This plugin is meant to be installed on Matomo.
 It provides you with the name of the company which holds the IP that visited your website.